 Later afternoon: Kodachrome Basin

-Later in the afternoon, we decided to explore even farther afield and drove about 40 minutes to Kodachrome basin.
+Later in the afternoon, we decided to explore even farther afield and drove about 40 minutes to Kodachrome Basin State Park.

 This is not inside Bryce but it is close enough to make sense as an extra stop and its peculiar landscape helps you put Bryce in the context of this wider region

 The basin takes its name from the distinctive colors of the rock here and is a place of eerie silence.

 You can spend as little as 30 minutes here and then go back to Bryce for the sunset, you can spend the night in the campsite or, like us, visit as a detour on the way from Bryce to Zion.